THE POMODORO TECHNIQUE

 Starting the Pomodoro Timer

-To start using the Pomodoro Timer click the Focus icon in the menu bar (to right corner).
+To start using the Pomodoro Timer with your Mac, click the Focus icon in the menu bar (to right corner).
 From the drop down list select Focus for... and the desired length of time.
 Once the selection has been made Focus activates and the timer begins counting down.

 By default, Focus offers a 25 minute Pomodoro session but it is possible to set up other Pomodoro session lengths.
-See Setting Custom Pomodoro Timers for instructions on doing so.
+See Setting custom timers for instructions on doing so.